NvChad/NvChad/README.md

 If you enjoy using NvChad and would like to show your appreciation, you may want to tip me here.

-It is never required but always appreciated ^-^.
+It is never required but always appreciated.

 <p align="center">
   <a href="https://www.buymeacoffee.com/siduck7" target="_blank"><img alt="undefined" width="48px" src="https://raw.githubusercontent.com/adi1090x/files/master/other/1.png"></a>